m-kaiser/Vienna-1700/README.md

 # Vienna 1700
- Historical GIS Data for mapping the city Vienna (around 1700)
+ Historical GIS Data for mapping the city of Vienna (around 1700)